-Is Prime worth getting at the higher cost?
+Is Prime worth having?
+Are there ways to cut the cost?
 Let's take a look.

 Still a lower price vs. competitors